Eligibility, Allotments and Returns

 Microsoft provides non-profits with an allotment of product donations that can be requested per two-year period.
 Your organisation's first donation request after 27 July 2011 marks the beginning of its recurring two-year cycles.
 Within a two-year period, each eligible non-profit may request:

-o Products from up to 10 of the title groups, with a 50-license maximum for desktop and operating systems or license-only title groups (see below for more details)
+o Products from up to 10 of the title groups, with a 50-license maximum for desktop and operating systems or license-only title groups and a 25-product maximum for server products that use core-based licensing (see below for more details)

 o A maximum of five server products, regardless of title group (see below for more details)